cbg-ethz/bmi/README.md

 # BMI (Benchmarking Mutual Information)
 Mutual information estimators and benchmark.

-## Usage

 _The package is still in early development phase and the public API is very fluid.
 We hope it will stabilize in December 2022._

+## Usage

+To import the package (containing the estimators, samplers, and tasks) use:

+    import bmi.api as bmi

 ## Contributing